 The Gamma Voltage 2.0 has a great balance of power, touch and control.
-No doubt it is one of the best paddle regardless of your game type.
+No doubt it is one of the best paddles regardless of your game type.
 It can take your game further.

-- Grip is excellent.
+- The grip is excellent.
 It is tacky and comfortable

 - Power, touch and control in one package

 3. Paddletek Phoenix Pro – An affordable option but also a performer